pactflow/docs.pactflow.io/website/docs/docs/on-premises/maintenance/database.md

 ## Automatic data clean up

 :::note
-Automatic data clean up is available in Pactflow On-Premises version 1.22.0 and later.
+Automatic data clean up is available in PactFlow On-Premises version 1.22.0 and later.
 :::

-Performance can degrade when too much data accumulates in the Pactflow database.
-Luckily, a lot of the data in a Pactflow instance is "unreachable" and can be removed without affecting the way it operates functionally, as generally speaking, the application (pacticipant) versions that are referenced in the verification and can-i-deploy tasks are either the latest for their branch, or a fairly recent version of the main line of development (eg. when deploying commit `193d71a4` of the `main` branch to `production`) or are marked as deployed/released.
+Performance can degrade when too much data accumulates in the PactFlow database.
+Fortunately, a lot of the data in a PactFlow instance is "unreachable" and can be removed without affecting the way it operates functionally, as generally speaking, the application (pacticipant) versions that are referenced in the verification and can-i-deploy tasks are a very small subset of the total published dataset.

 ### Categories of removable data

 * Overwritten data for application versions
-  * Overwritten contracts (these are created when a contract is published with the same consumer version but different content from a previous publication - it shouldn't happen if following best practice, and there is a configuration option to stop this occurring, but such data may exist).
+  * Overwritten consumer contracts: these are created when a consumer contract is published with the same consumer version but different content from a previous publication - it shouldn't happen if following best practice, and there is a configuration option to stop this occurring, but such data may exist in older PactFlow instances.
-  * Duplicate verifications (this happens when verification results for the same pact version content are published by the same provider version multiple times - this can happen quite often under normal operation)
+  * Duplicate verifications: these are created when verification results for the same pact version content are published by the same provider version multiple times - this can happen quite often under normal operation.
 * Historical webhook execution data.
 * Old or superseded (ie. versions that are not the latest for their branch/tag) application versions and their associated tags/pacts/verifications/webhooks.